Dravon Askew-Henry: Pittsburgh Steelers

 Despite being given a fifth-to-seventh round grade, Askew-Henry went undrafted in the 2019 NFL draft.
 Askew-Henry signed with the Pittsburgh Steelers on April 27, 2019.
 He was waived on August 31 during final roster cuts.

-Jacksonville Jaguars

-After his stint with the Steelers, Askew-Henry, subsequently joined the Jacksonville Jaguars but did not play in 2019.

-New England Patriots

-Askew-Henry signed with the New England Patriots in 2019, but did not play for them.

 New York Guardians

-Askew-Henry signed with the New York Guardians of the XFL after being selected with the 31st overall selection in Phase Four of the 2020 XFL Draft.
+Askew-Henry signed with the New York Guardians of the XFL after being selected with the 31st overall selection in Phase Four of the 2020 XFL draft.
 He made a season-high five tackles (three solo) in his XFL debut against the Tampa Bay Vipers.
 Against the Los Angeles Wildcats, he was involved in a play in which he was called for a holding penalty and caught the penalty flag after the official tossed it.
 Askew-Henry tossed the flag back, but was hit with the holding call as well as a 15-yard unsportsmanlike conduct.
 The season was terminated early due to the coronavirus pandemic.
 In four games, Askew-Henry had 12 tackles (10 solo) and six pass breakups.
 He had his contract terminated when the league suspended operations on April 10, 2020.